SkidFace/ArduinoPrank/README.md

 <h2>Instructions:</h2>

-Using a reed switch, an Arduino Uno,
+Using a reed switch, an Arduino Uno, a servo, and a handfull of wires, you can make this too.